 Bermuda’s winds and favourable currents make it an ideal place to get your heart racing a little in the open ocean.
-Watersports & Water Activities In Bermuda include many tour operators and beach concessions make Jet Skis available to visitors, as well as waterskiing, wakeboarding, paddleboarding and flyboarding.
+Watersports and water activities In Bermuda include many tour operators and beach concessions make Jet Skis available to visitors, as well as waterskiing, wakeboarding, paddleboarding and flyboarding.
 But no one says you need to stay strictly on the water — you can also parasail your way above the waves to see the Atlantic Ocean from a bird’s-eye view.

 At The Royal Naval Dockyard, you may take part in the unique activity of swimming with dolphins in a protected, safe environment.
 Located within an ocean-water safe haven at the National Museum of Bermuda, Dolphin Quest brings you together with these gentle creatures with several programmes that allow you to touch, swim with and even kiss the dolphins.